'Flow' Explores Cultural Shift Surrounding Menstruation | LatestLY

 Reactions on social media have been "mainly enthusiastic on Instagram, but on Facebook, there have been rants about the 'gross topic,'" says Wittenzellner.

-The "hymen myth" is a widespread misguided cultural concept.
-In actual fact there is no such vaginal membrane that breaks upon penetration.
+The "hymen myth" is a widespread, misguided cultural concept.
+In actuality, there is no such vaginal membrane that breaks upon penetration.
 And using a tampon has nothing to do with virginity.

 Another participant in the tour, Rukhsana Dill Riaz from Wiesbaden, has been living in Germany for 26 years.
-She doesn't think that it's so much of a taboo here, unlike in her home country, Bangladesh: "People are very superstitious there.
+Unlike in her home country, Bangladesh, she doesn't think that it's so much of a taboo here: "People are very superstitious there.
 Menstruating women are not pure; they cannot even go to the graveyard."

 Public discourse about menstruation